-- PE 130 is offered as as Adapted Physical Education I, II, and III, and also as Aquatic Adapted Physical Education I, II, and III.
+- PE 130 is offered as Adapted Physical Education I, II, and III, and also as Aquatic Adapted Physical Education I, II, and III.
 Details are available within Physical Education course descriptions.
 See photos and descriptions of the equipment availablefor adapted physical education.

 - Sign Language Interpretation and Deaf Studies

 - Cooperative Education or internships in programs of study can be discussed.
 There are many options that could work well.
 The application of skills in accessible content creation is often a key component.